MyNameIsTrez/sokoban-solver-in-c/README.md

 #####
 ```

-Is a completely different setup from this:
+is a completely different situation than this:

 ```
 #####